Alex1iv/Bank_customers_outflow/README.md

 ### Summary
 It was predicted the client outflow from a certain bank using the ensamble ML model.
-The model quality is estimated using the F1-metrics.
+It was created a micro service application to calculate the F1-score.
+Several model were compared and the Random Forest model showed satisfactory result (F1-score=0.82) even after reducing the number of features from 11 to 4 ()

 ### Data and methods